Susanna Love nee Ponting

 Administration of his estate was granted to his widow Ethel Marie Shore of 3 Denmark Road, Walsall, his widow.
 His effects were valued at £864 11s 6d.

-Following her husband's death Ethel seems to have moved to London, possibly to be nearer her mother.
-When Ethel died in 18 April 1933 (aged 59) she was living at 4 Glenbuck Road, Surbiton, Surrey, probably with sister Myldred.
+When Ethel died in 18 April 1933 (aged 59) she was living at 4 Glenbuck Road, Surbiton, Surrey, with her sister Myldred.
 Administration of her estate was granted to her son Clarence Lewis Shore, schoolmaster.
 The estate was valued at £766 2s 4d.

 Clarence Lewis Shore of 4 Glenbuck Road, Surbiton died on 19 May 1979 in Surrey aged 78 years old (Reg Gen Surrey North Western 17 0520).

-In 1911 Mildred Love, now aged 33 was employed as a dispenser and was boarding with Catherine Elizabeth Clarke at 440 Gillott Road, Egbaston.
+In 1911 Mildred Love "Millie", now aged 33 was employed as a dispenser and was boarding with Catherine Elizabeth Clarke at 440 Gillott Road, Edgbaston.

 Mildred Jane Love of 4 Glenbuck Road, Surbiton, Surrey, spinster, died on 5 September 1947.
 Administration of her estate was granted to Clarence Lewis Shore, schoolmaster.
 Her effects were worth £478.00.